00xbyte/00xbyte.github.io/_posts/2024-06-09-achieving-creativity-using-critical-thinking.md

 - He does not think about Domino's Pizza often
 - He probably hasn't tasted our pizza in a long time

-Lastly, let's break out assumptions:
+Lastly, let's break our assumptions:
 - Incentivize him to talk about our pizza by creating a funny memory for him that he would want to share
 - Make him encounter our pizzas
 - Give him multiple chances to taste our pizza